-Now that fall weather is upon us, October a great time to enjoy working in your gardens and landscapes.
-Use these tips to help get your garden transitioned from summer into fall:
+Now that fall weather is upon us, October is a great time to enjoy working in your gardens and landscapes.
+Use these tips to transition your garden from summer into fall:

 - Do not apply any more nitrogen fertilizers to lawns.
 As soil temperatures cool, warm-season lawns will being going dormant for the winter.
 Added nitrogen fertilizer after August can encourage growth at the wrong time of year and increase winter injury.

 - Think you are done fertilizing the lawn for the year?
 An application of potassium or potash fertilizer in late summer into early fall will help improve winter hardiness.
 Apply 1.5 pounds 0-0-60 (muriate of potash) or 2 pounds of 0-0-50 (potassium sulfate) per 1,000 square feet at 4 to 6 weeks before first expected frost.

 Trees, Shrubs, and Flowers

 - Now is the time to be planting pansies in the landscape for that show of color in the winter months.
 Plant pansies in well-drained soils.
 After planting, add mulch and water thoroughly.
 Check water for the first three weeks until roots are established.

 - October is a great time to plant trees and shrubs in the landscape.
 Remember to not plant trees and shrubs too deep!
 Provide some water to newly planted plants up until the first frost.